zberwaldt/relational-agents/README.md

 ```shell
 >: hugo new --kind publication publication/2019/listening-behavior
 ```
-You can manually do it, however whichever way you do it, as long as the frontmatter is formatted like below everything should work fine.
+You can manually add it to it's corresponding content folder.
+But whichever way you do it, as long as the frontmatter is formatted like below everything should work fine.

 ```yaml
 ---